Panama Pensionado Discounts – One Way You Can Live for Less in Panama

 IT ADDS UP – A LITTLE SAVINGS HERE AND A LITTLE SAVINGS THERE

-Occasionally I have had trouble getting a discount at hotels.
-But being persistent will usually get me the discount.
+Occasionally, I have had trouble getting a discount at hotels.
+But being persistent will usually get me a discount.

-Be aware that some expat-owned restaurants in Boquete play tricks by advertising their regular price, then their special price next to it to try to avoid giving the Pensionado discount.
+Be aware that some restaurants play tricks by advertising their regular price and then their special price next to it to avoid giving the Pensionado discount.
+The discount does not apply to specials.
 Other restaurants honor the Pensionado discounts.
-There are many different restaurants to go to so you can decide who you want to give your business to.
+There are many different restaurants to decide who you want to give your business to.
 Restaurants are only required to offer a Pensionado discount on your entree, not on your entire bill.

 Who Pays for the Discounts?